klevan/klevan.github.io/cv/index.md

 * Conducted an interactive workshop with 50+ attendees exploring time-series data in R. Workshop incorporated techniques such as data visualization (i.e., non-metric multidimensional scaling) and statistical analysis (i.e., permutational analysis of variance)

 2013
-:   **Ecological Society of America** Presented results of a network analysis at the annual ecology meeting; study combined field ecology, molecular analysis and network statistics to reveal negative effects of invasive species on mutualistic networks.
+:   **Ecological Society of America** Presented results of a network analysis at the annual ecology meeting; study combined field ecology, molecular analysis and network statistics to reveal negative effects of invasive species on mutualistic networks

 ## Publication Record
 1. D Hoekman, **KE LeVan**, *et al.* *submitted.* Design for Ground Beetle Abundance and Diversity Sampling within the National Ecological Observatory Network. *Ecosphere*: Special Issue